ibm-cloud-docs/power-iaas/faq.md

 {: #ui-vm}
 {: faq}

-Yes, you can add a user interface to an existing virtual machine by performing Operation System administration steps to configure the desired adapter settings.
+Yes, you can add a user interface to an existing virtual machine by performing Operation System administration steps to configure the required adapter settings.